DNACENSolutions/dnac_ansible_workflows/workflows/users_and_roles/README.md

+# User and Role Ansible workflow:

+**OVERVIEW**

+This Ansible playbook automates both users and roles to manage access.
+Each user is assigned roles to access controller functionality.

 # User Profile Roles and Permissions in Catalyst Center

 Catalyst Center utilizes Role-Based Access Control (RBAC) to manage user permissions.
 User roles determine the actions a user can perform within the system.